Margaret Schindel is a jewelry artist and internationally-known expert on metal clay techniques. PMC certified in 2006 by Celie Fago.

 World-Renowned Artist and Metal Clay Master Instructor Gordon Uyehara Shares His Mental and Technical Approaches to Creating Exquisite Jewelry and Objets d'Art

 In his book Metal Clay Fusion: Diverse Clays, Detailed Techniques, Artful Projects Gordon Uyehara shares his Zen mindset, focus on attention, accuracy and detail, and specific techniques and templates for creating his exquisite metal clay jewelry, decorative and functional objects.
 His distinctive designs are inspired by technology and nature.
 Gordon also shares his working techniques and firing schedules for bronze clay, copper clay and bronze and copper together.
 This book, published by Lark Crafts, is part of its Metal Clay Master Class series.
 Reading it is, indeed, the next best thing to taking a master class with Mr. Uyehara.
-Although out of print, it's worth seeing out.
+Although out of print, this book is worth seeking out.

 Metal Color and Patina Recipes to Enhance Your Fired Bronze Clay Pieces